 WordPress is a free and powerful content management system that can also be used for building an e-commerce site.
 There are numerous themes and plugins available for free.
 With a big community, constant improvements are made with WordPress core, plugins, and themes being used.
-If not maintained, a WordPress site can also experience errors, hacks,… Read more »
+(Check our free E-Commerce Creators Boot Camp – WordPress if you… Read more »

 There are many suggestions on how to go about the creation of a Digital Marketing Plan for MSMEs (micro and small medium enterprises).
 Here’s what I usually teach my students in the E-Commerce and Digital Marketing Mentoring Program for MSMEs (with Department of Trade and Industry – Cebu) and Rural Impact Sourcing 12-days Technical Training… Read more »